luotsi/vegcover-manuscript-12_2021/README.md

 # vegcover-manuscript-12_2021
-This code is to accompany the article manuscript "Density Estimates as Object Representations of Agricultural Fields in Remote Sensing".
+This code is to accompany the article manuscript "Density Estimates as Representations of Agricultural Fields for Remote Sensing-Based Monitoring of Tillage and Vegetation Cover".

 The role of this repository is to assist in verification of authenticity of research, accompany article text, illustrate the data flow of the proposed framework, and to provide implementation details for the reader,